rbgodwin/nmos-tb/README.md

 ## Contributing

 We welcome bug reports, feature requests and contributions to the implementation and documentation.
 Please have a look at the simple [Contribution Guidelines](CONTRIBUTING.md).

+Note: The Contribution Guide follows the recommendations for contributing originally developed as part of the Sony nmos-cpp repo.

 ## AMWA and NMOS Reference

 For more information about AMWA, NMOS and the Networked Media Incubator, please refer to <http://amwa.tv/>.

-Thank you for your interest!